microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 In this workshop, we will be using a specific document named [support.pdf](https://github.com/Azure-Samples/azure-openai-rag-workshop/blob/main/data/support.pdf) which will be the source of our data.

-To download the document paste the following code in a new cell and run it.
+To download the document, paste the following code in a new cell and run it.

 ```python
 import requests